 Reviews of Broken Arrow Campground 1 person has reviewed this location.

-“Broken Arrow CG – Close to GNP, big rig friendly, spacious sites, hot showers and flush toilets”
+“Broken Arrow CG – Close to Crater Lake NP, big rig friendly, spacious sites, hot showers and flush toilets”

 First, many of the details in the header for Broken Arrow CG are incorrect.
 The corrected information is as follows: